luweiguo511/BankSwitch/README.md

 #### sl_icm20648.c
 C:\SiliconLabs\SimplicityStudio\v5\developer\sdks\gecko_sdk_suite\v3.1\hardware\driver\icm20648\src
 This is the driver file for ICM20648 prepared by Silabs.
-If you use sensor from aother vendor, you may need to consider to implement the similar driver for it.
+If you use sensor from another vendor, you may need to consider implementing the similar driver for it.
-Please consider to contact with the vendor of the sensor you use to get help on how implementing the driver.
+Please consider contacting with the vendor of the sensor you use to get help on how implementing the driver.

 #### sl_imu_fuse.c/ sl_imu.c/ sl_sensor_imu.c
 These are re-pack of the API provided in sl_icm20648.c.
-The high level code (app.c) call API like sl_sensor_imu_init, sl_sensor_imu_get and others provided in these files to initialize and enable/disable the imu sensor.
+The high-level code (app.c) call API like sl_sensor_imu_init, sl_sensor_imu_get and others provided in these files to initialize and enable/disable the imu sensor.
 These files are in folder like below:
 C:\SiliconLabs\SimplicityStudio\v5\developer\sdks\gecko_sdk_suite\v3.1\hardware\driver\imu\src
 C:\SiliconLabs\SimplicityStudio\v5\developer\sdks\gecko_sdk_suite\v3.1\app\bluetooth\common\sensor_imu